krober10nd/SeismicMesh/README.md

 =========

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project (tries to) adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## Unreleased
+- None

+## [3.1.2] - 2020-11-04
 ### Improved
 - Faster calculation of boundary vertices.
+- More robust sliver removal in 3D.
+### Fixed
+- Corners are only constrained for constant resolution meshes

 ## [3.1.0] - 2020-10-28
 ### Added